jacobmiller29/BERT-ImmigSentiment/README.md

 ![image](wandb-figures/model.png)

-## Running the Fine-tuned Model on the Cable News Corpus
+## Running the Fine-Tuned Model on the Cable News Corpus

-I then ran this model on my dataset of cable news broadcasts, restricted to cable news segments that contains a term related to immigration (at least one word that reduces to the stem word "immigr".).
+I then ran this model on my dataset of cable news broadcasts, restricted to cable news segments that contains a term related to immigration (at least one word that reduces to the stem word "immigr").
 Given the words used in the cable news segments, the model yields predicted immigration grades for those segments.
-I load these results in, and merge them to some metadata so we can start to explore slant on the media.
+I load these results in, and merge them to some metadata so we can start to explore immigration sentiment on cable news.

 ```python